tanayjdev/flask-docker-app/README.md

 ### Running Application

-The Flask application is accessible through the Application Load Balancer DNS endpoint and stores page visit counts in Amazon RDS PostgreSQL.
+The Flask application is accessible through the Application Load Balancer DNS endpoint and stores page visit counts in the configured PostgreSQL database.

 ![Running Application](docs/application-homepage.png)